 Software solutions are also effective tools for benchmarking performance across facilities and supporting the establishment of standard operating procedures for managing unsold product.
 In a sense, management software combines similar measurement and tracking elements mentioned above with the functionality to immediately act on the insights produced in a consistent manner.

 It is possible that a company is already capturing unsold inventory and waste data through an existing warehouse management software (WMS) or enterprise resource planning (ERP) platform.
 These datasets tend to be siloed or managed via spreadsheets, making it difficult to draw actionable insights that inform improved management strategies.

 A screenshot of the Spoiler Alert dashboard showing Diversion Summary, Top Outlets, and Product Mix.

-Our company, Spoiler Alert, provides a dedicated solution for unsold inventory management, built to help companies recover value from unsold inventory and reduce waste.
-Which management solution is best will depend on factors such as existing technology, corporate commitment, and annual volumes of unsold inventory.
+Spoiler Alert provides a dedicated solution for unsold inventory management, built to help companies recover value from excess stock and reduce waste.
+Which management solution is best will depend on existing technology, corporate commitment, annual volumes of unsold inventory and more.

 From data to action...

-Food waste reduction strategies that create operational and financial benefits will be driven by data, and there are a range of solutions for obtaining it.
+Food waste reduction strategies that create operational and financial benefits are driven by data, and there’s a range of solutions available to help.
 Understanding where a company is in its waste reduction program, and what data will help move the program forward, is essential for identifying the most effective data capture solution.